 Through the Department of Defense’s Impact Aid for Military Connected School Districts, you can help your child’s school get more money.

-The Department of Defense Education Authority also gives grants to school districts with school-age military children, such as:
+The Department of Defense Education Activity also gives grants to school districts with school-age military children, such as:

 Our Military Kids grants

 - Our Military Kids offers grants to National Guard and reserve families during deployments.
 The grants are to help with children’s activities when families have trouble accessing support services from military installations.

 - Our Military Kids also offers grants to children of injured military members to pay for participation in sports, fine arts and academic tutoring.

 The Interstate Compact on Educational Opportunity for Military Children